SECTION 1 INTRODUCTION

 f.
 The Race Committee reserves the right to finish a race at any time in any manner they choose, for reasons such as safety or race schedule.

 g.
-There is no obligation on the Race Committee or their nominated deputies to provide constant access to a finish port.
+There is no obligation on the Race Committee or their nominated deputies to provide immediate entry to a port after finishing.
+Yachts may be required to wait due to port restrictions and may only enter as directed by the Race Office.

 a.
-A pre-race declaration on the form supplied at Annex B of these Sailing Instructions shall be signed by the Skipper and handed personally to the Race Manager (or person delegated by the Race Manager) at the appointed time of the dockside race start Skipper briefing.
-This declaration will include a statement that any sails that have been repaired in a commercial loft, have been checked and are fit for purpose.
+A pre-race declaration on the form supplied at Annex B of these Sailing Instructions must be signed by the Skipper and handed personally to the Race Manager (or person delegated by the Race Manager) at the appointed time of the dockside Race Start Skipper briefing.

 b.
-A post-race declaration on the form supplied at Annex C of these Sailing Instructions shall be signed by the Skipper and two watch leaders, and handed personally to the Race Manager (or person delegated by the Race Manager) as soon as practical after finishing and always within one hour of the yacht docking after the finish of that race.
+A post-race declaration on the form supplied at Annex C of these Sailing Instructions must be signed by the Skipper and AQP, and handed personally to the Race Manager (or person delegated by the Race Manager) as soon as practicable after finishing and always within one hour of the yacht docking after the finish of that race.

 c.
 Failure of yachts to hand in their declarations as above will carry the following penalties.

-i) Failure to hand in the fully completed and compliant pre-race declaration at the appointed time of the dockside race start Skipper briefing will incur a 2 point penalty.
+i) Failure to hand in the fully completed and compliant pre-race declaration at the appointed time of the dockside Race Start Skipper briefing will result in a two-point penalty.

-ii) If a Skipper fails to hand in a fully completed and compliant pre-race declaration before departing the dock for race start the team will score DSQ for that race.
+ii) Failure to hand in the fully completed and compliant pre-race declaration before departing the dock for Race Start, will result in a DSQ for that race.

 15. RIG, SAFETY AND SAIL CHECKS

 b.
-Safety checks must be carried out by the Skipper (or persons nominated by the Skipper) in every stopover.
+A Safety checklist supplied at Annex G of these Sailing Instructions must be completed by the Skipper (or persons nominated by the Skipper) in every stopover.
 They are to be signed by the Skipper and submitted to the Race Manager (or person delegated by the Race Manager) no later than 36 hours after arrival.
-Failure to submit these checks within this timescale will incur a 2-point penalty.
-A further two points will be incurred for every 12 hours delay thereafter.
+Failure to submit the checklist within this timescale will incur a two-point penalty.
+A further two points will be incurred for every twelve-hour delay thereafter.

 a.
 The scoring system in RRS Appendix A will be modified by the rules below.